pranay1208/go-xlsx-templater/README.md

-## Fork of github.com/ivahaev/go-xlsx-templater
+## Fork of github.com/Sabverus/go-xlsx-templater

 Difference:

-- Set cell value as numeric type (instead of string) if result of templating can be parsed as integer or float
-- Saving cell format for numeric data types (integer or float) what have been set in xlsx template
-- Dont break formula in cell after templating
+- Upgraded core lib `tealeg/xlsx` to latest v3 version (i.e. v3.3.11) so that generated file can be opened in new versions of Microsoft Excel.
+See: https://github.com/tealeg/xlsx/releases/tag/v3.3.7

 # go-xlsx-templater
 Simple **.xlsx** (Excel XML document) template based document generator using handlebars.